Staff Profile

 Biography

-Before joining Buckinghamshire New University in 2022, I was Senior Lecturer CBT at Canterbury Christ Church University and Senior Lecturer in Clinical Psychology (EDI Lead) at University of Hertfordshire on the Doctorate in Clinical Psychology Programme.
-Prior to that I worked in NHS as a Senior CBT Therapist.
+Before joining Buckinghamshire New University in 2022, I was Senior Lecturer CBT at Canterbury Christ Church University teaching the High Intensity programme in CBT.
+I also worked as Senior Lecturer in Clinical Psychology and was Equality, Diversity and Inclusion Lead at University of Hertfordshire at the Doctorate in Clinical Psychology Programme.
+I have also worked at University of Reading and taught at High Intensity programme within the Charlie Waller Institute.
+Prior to my academic career I have worked as a Senior CBT Therapist in Berkshire NHS and have over 20 years of clinical experience globally since qualified as a Clinical Psychologist.